p-org/PSharp/README.md

 ## Contact us

-If you would like to use P# in your project, or have any specific questions, please feel free to contact one of the following members of the P# team (@p-org/psharp-developers):
+If you are interested in using P# in your project, or have any P# related questions, please send us an email (pdev@microsoft.com).
-- Akash Lal (akashl@microsoft.com)
-- Rashmi Mudduluru (t-rasmud@microsoft.com)
-- Pantazis Deligiannis (pdeligia@microsoft.com)
-- Shaz Qadeer (qadeer@microsoft.com)
-- Cheng Huang (cheng.huang@microsoft.com)